crosslandwa/react-redux-primer/webpack/README.md

 Everything is cool! nodeIndexB.js has explicitly brought in it's dependencies through use of node's `require` function

+*Note that `require` is [one of many ways](https://stackoverflow.com/questions/16521471/relation-between-commonjs-amd-and-requirejs) to declare and bring in dependencies in JS, but we'll stick with it for this tutorial*

 ## Step 3 - ...and making them work in the browser...

 - Open indexB.html in the browser